wrandelshofer/FastDoubleParser/README.md

 ## Performance Tuning

 The JVM does not reliably inline `String.charAt(int)`.
-This may negativily impact the `parse...()`-methods that take a `CharacterSequence` as an argument.
+This may negatively impact the `parse...()`-methods that take a `CharacterSequence` as an argument.

 To ensure optimal performance, you can use the following java command line option: